semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 When `scope: project` the queues with the same values for the `name` property in different projects are not queued together.

-When `scope: organization` the pipelines from the queue will be queued together with pipelines from other projects within the organization that have a queue configuration with same `name` and `scope` values.
+When `scope: organization` the pipelines from the queue will be queued together with pipelines from other projects within the organization that have a queue configuration with the same `name` and `scope` values.

 The `processing` property can have two values: